Mistletoe and Wine: Cliff Richard version

 Richard liked the song but changed the lyrics to reflect a more religious theme (which the writers accepted).

-Richard's ninety-ninth single, it became his twelfth UK number-one single, spending four weeks at the top in December 1988 and selling 750,000 copies in the process.
+Richard's ninety-ninth single, "Mistletoe and Wine" became his twelfth UK number one single, spending four weeks at the top in December 1988 and selling 750,000 copies in the process.
 In the short six-week period since its release, it became the highest-selling single of 1988.
+Furthermore, "Mistletoe and Wine" was the number one single in the United Kingdom on the day of the terrorist downing of Pan Am Flight 103.
 Simultaneously, it also spent four weeks at the top of the Irish Singles Chart.
 In December 2007 the single re-entered the UK Singles Chart by virtue of downloads, peaking at number 68.
 The single went platinum in December 2024, some 36 years after its release.
 According to analysis of PRS for Music figures, it was estimated that the song generates £100,000 of royalties per year.

-Richard's version of the song was also used in a British public information film about drink driving.
-The film was part of the Drinking And Driving Wrecks Lives campaign, in which films were shown during ad breaks over the Christmas period.
+Richard's version of the song was also used in a British public information film about drunk driving.
+The film was part of the Drinking and Driving Wrecks Lives campaign, in which films were shown during ad breaks over the Christmas period.
 This version also appeared in BBC Two's 2015 comedy-drama A Gert Lush Christmas in the scene where Dan (Russell Howard), his girlfriend Lisa (Hannah Britland) and his family are having Christmas Dinner.

 It became 1988's Christmas number one single on 18 December 1988, beating the likes of Petula Clark, Kylie Minogue & Jason Donovan (who got 1988's Christmas number two with "Especially for You" and who ended up spending three weeks at number one in January 1989 with that song), Erasure, Phil Collins, U2 and Angry Anderson to the Christmas top spot.

 The music video depicts a Christmas setting with Richard singing the song alongside carollers and a marching band.
+Future Popstars and Hear'Say star Myleene Klass, then aged 10, was one of the carollers.